-Today Penguin Books is a world-famous brand - the gold standard in paperback book publishing.
-But in a tale stranger than fiction, here we tell the story of how Mrs E. Clifford Prescott's love of Agatha Christie's Hercules Poirot helped to set the brand on the road to success, with a little help from her husband, the fancy goods Buyer at Woolworth's.
+Today Penguin Books is a world-famous brand - the gold standard in paperback publishing.
+But in a tale stranger than fiction, here we tell the story of how Mrs E. Clifford Prescott's love of Agatha Christie's Hercule Poirot helped to set the brand on the road to success, with a little help from her husband, the Fancy Goods Buyer at Woolworth's.

 Today paperback books are everywhere.
-They are vastly more popular than the hard cover equivalents, thanks to their pocket size and competitive prices.
-It's hard to imagine that soft cover books only became respectable in the mid 1930s, thanks to the vision of 33 year-old Allan Lane.
-The entrepreneur evangelised the idea that station bookstalls and general stores could sell lts of good books for sixpence (2½p then, around £2.11 today), the price of a packet of cigarettes.
-Shortly after setting up a business, he targeted Woolworth's, whose motto was 'nothing over sixpence' motto drew him to approach the Buyer.
+Sales far exceed the hard cover equivalents, thanks to their pocket size and lower price.
+It's hard to imagine that soft covers only became respectable in the mid 1930s, thanks to the vision of 33 year-old Allan Lane.
+The entrepreneur evangelised the idea that station bookstalls and general stores could sell lots of good books for sixpence (2½p then, around £2.11 today), which was the price of a packet of cigarettes at the time.
+Shortly after founding Penguin Books, Woolworth's 'nothing over sixpence' motto drew him to approach the Buyer.

-Lane had learnt his craft at the publishing company of his uncle, John Lane.
-He had joined 'The Bodley Head' at the age of seventeen.
-He had risen quickly to become the Managing Editor.
-His dynamic ideas had sometimes proved controversial with the firm's conservative directors.
-For example they had challenged his decision to publish the James Joyce novel Ulysses , which they feared could expose the company to the risk of prosecution.
-They were also unconvinced by Lane's idea of publishing softcover books for sixpence.
-In 1935 he decided to go it alone, after they granted him a licence to produce imprints of some of their older titles.
-He also purchased the rights to a number of other titles directly from the authors.
+Allan had learnt his craft at the publishing company of his uncle, John Lane.
+He had joined 'The Bodley Head' at the age of seventeen, and had quickly risen to become its Managing Editor.
+Some of his progressive ideas proved controversial in the Board Room.
+His fellow Directors were cautious and conservative.
+They had already fought his decision to publish the James Joyce novel Ulysses , which they feared could lead to prosecution.
+He had been unable to convince them to sign up to his plan to publish softcover books and sell them for sixpence.
+In 1935 he despaired, opting to resign and go it alone, after they granted him a licence to produce imprints of older titles from their back catalogue.
 The Penguin Company launched in July, operating from the crypt of a church in St Marylebone, London.
 The Bodley Head imprints had been supplemented with a few titles which Lane had bought outright from other publishers.
 Considerable thought had gone into the design of the new marque.
-The books sported distinctive, plain covers which used the Gill Sans typeface for the title and sported a cartoon penguin, which been drawn by his twenty-one year old office clerk, Edward Young.
-Initial sales were modest, with Lane admitting to friends that the idea might fail - until he had a brainwave.
+The books sported distinctive, plain covers lettered in the modern Gill Sans typeface, and adorned with a cartoon penguin motif, which had been drawn by his twenty-one year old office clerk, Edward Young.
+Early sales were disappointing.
+Lane admitted to friends that the idea might fail, but then had a brainwave.
 If he could persuade F.W.
 Woolworth to carry even one of his books in each of their network of six hundred branches, he would be onto a winner.
 An endorsement from the retailer would certainly open doors elsewhere.

-Mrs Prescott spotted the Agatha Christie Poirot Book The Peculiar Affair at Styles among the assorted titles spread around her husband's meeting table.
-She enquired whether the firm was considering selling the softcover books, declaring that she would buy several a week if the price was sixpence or less.
+Meanwhile Mrs Prescott spotted the Agatha Christie Poirot Book The Peculiar Affair at Styles among the assortment spread across the desk.
+She enquired whether Cliffy was going to stock them, observing that she would buy several a week from the sixpenny range.